xpqz/documentation/programmers-guide/docs/error-trapping/error-trapping-examples.md

   [24] END:
 ```

 Suppose the user runs this version of `REPORT` and chooses `REP3`.
 When the unexpected error occurs in `DIV`, APL will check its trap specifications, and see that the relevant trap was set in `REPORT` with a cut-back code.
-APL therefore cuts back the stack to the function in which the trap was localised, THEN takes the specified action.
+APL therefore **cuts back the stack to the function in which the trap was localised, THEN takes the specified action**.
 Looking at the SI stack above, we can see that APL must jump out of `DIV`, then`REP3`, then `⍎`, to return to line 7 of `REPORT`; THEN it takes the specified action.